bookingactivities/booking-activities/readme.txt

 * Fix - Invalid group ID error may appear in groups of events dialog in calendar editor
 * Fix - Group categories "All" option was not selected in form editor calendar settings dialog
 * Fix - Possible undesired scroll when closing group selection dialog after navigating the calendar
+* Fix - JS error when deleting a group of events with no events, a group category with no groups, and the last calendar
 * Dev - Standardize dialogs JS and CSS
 * Dev - No longer generate id in html fields (with random number) if not provided
 * Dev - Change LONGTEXT to TEXT or MEDIUMTEXT db column definition, and remove useless numeric type attributes
 * Dev - Add bookacti_reset_password_notification_callback hook and send WC Reset Password email instead of WP's (#169)
 * Dev - Reset error notices automatically when the dialog is closed (standardize code)
 * Dev - Functions triggered on WC product pages only can now be triggered on any page having the "woocommerce" class
+* Dev - Standardize the use of nonces (input name = nonce)

 = 1.15.4 - 2022/10/06 =
 * Tweak - Enable the "Today" button even if today's view is not accessible